FindyFi/wallet-overview/README.md

 # Overview of SSI Agents and their Characteristics

+This repository is outdated.
+Please see the OpenWallet Foundation's [digital wallet and agent overview](https://github.com/openwallet-foundation/digital-wallet-and-agent-overviews-sig) instead.

-The actual overview can be found [here](https://FindyFi.github.io/wallet-overview/).
+The rendered overview can be found [here](https://FindyFi.github.io/wallet-overview/).

 This is a fork of the repository for [TNO's overview of SSI wallets](https://github.com/tno-ssi-lab/wallet-overview).